 It just moves the costs from the beginning to the end of the project while they multiply along the way, and it is the time when you have to hire real data warehouse experts to get back on track again.
 Be wary of so-called experts without real-world, hands-on experience.

 4. Aiming for a Data Warehouse but achieving an Operational Data Store

 “Let us just continue with aspirin and a little massage.”

-Don’t even think about leaving out surrogate keys, taking over the source system specific naming conventions or trying to solve the issues caused by the mentioned ODS approach at a next place, like in the data marts or reports.
+Don’t even think about leaving out surrogate keys, taking over the source system-specific naming conventions, or trying to solve the issues caused by the mentioned ODS approach at the next place, like in the data marts or reports.